 - Where you go to church, if you do;

-- Where is all your family located, including your spouse and children?; and
+- Where all of your family is located, including your spouse and children; and

-- Did you grow up in that place?
+- Whether you grew up in that place.

 - Were you employed where you receive payment for your services?; or

 - Do you have business relationships with a supplier?
 Is your main supplier in Minnesota?

 - Housing—where you physically stay when you're here.

 - For example, if in another state you are just renting a small home, and in Minnesota, you have a $3.1 million home on a lake, with personal furnishings throughout, that's pretty strongly leaning toward Minnesota being your home.